MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **man**

 Show the manual page for a file.
-To find out more run man man to view the manual page of the man command.
+To find out more run `man man` to view the manual page of the man command.

 **searchgrep**

-Search inside files for certain search patterns e.g. grep "search" *.txt will look in all the files in the current directory ending with .txt for the string search.
+Search inside files for certain search patterns e.g. `grep search *.txt` will look in all the files in the current directory ending with .txt for the string search.
 Supports regular expressions which allows special letter combinations to be included in the search.

 **awk**